irfanhakim-as/homelab-wiki/courses/container.md

 ### Setting Up a Container Management Platform

-This details how to install and set up a container management platform as a means to deploy and manage OCI containers:
+This details how to install and set up a container management platform as a means to deploy and manage OCI Containers graphically:

 - [Portainer](../topics/portainer.md#setup)